ousatov-ua/dns-filtering/README.md

 Configuration for Unbound contains block lists.
 For sure, you can edit them, I'm using my own configuration.

-With next steps you can create scheduled job to update them on regular basic.
+With next steps you can create scheduled job to update them on regular basis.

 Copy `/opt/unbound/` into yours  `/opt/unbound` then run next commands: